 Delay in cargo delivery

-Supply and payment terms are essential for trade contract conclusion.
-In respect of supply terms, sometimes parties to the trade contract agree two period types:
+Supply and payment terms are essential for a trade contract conclusion.
+In respect of supply terms, sometimes parties to the trade contract agree to two-period types:

-- Delivery period to the discharge port.
+- The delivery period to the discharge port.
 The need in arranging term of delivery to the destination country is usually caused by restrictions set by the import country for a certain type of goods.

 While concluding contracts based on the English law, traders know that incompliance with guaranteed delivery periods entitles the buyer to declare the supplier as default, to reject cargo payment and to claim for damage recovery (price difference, payment of duties, additional freight/storage etc.).
 With regards to data provided by the line carrier, the supplier booked a place on board of vessel, stuffed cargo in containers and placed containers in middle January at the loading port terminal (Giurgiulesti, Moldova).

-Since the above event occurred in winter, the Danube navigation was suspended due to bad weather which caused delay in cargo shipment on board of vessel.
+Since the above event occurred in winter, the Danube navigation was suspended due to bad weather which caused delays in cargo shipment on board of vessels.
 The carrier rejected issuing on-board Bills of Lading.
 Obviously the cargo would not arrive to the discharge port within the term agreed by the parties.